-With the offshore wind industry in China overshadowing developments in the rest of the world – combined – in the latter half of 2021, Spinergie took a closer look at that meteoric rise.
-In the charts below we look into the ambitious future plans that Chinese provinces have set for both the short and long term.
+Through the following series of charts, we look into the ambitious future plans that Chinese provinces have set for both the short and long term.

 Read more: Chinese wind farm projects venturing into deeper waters